Carles Puigdemont arrested in Sardinia | DW | 23.09.2021

 His lawyer Gonzalo Boye confirmed his arrest on Twitter saying: "President Puigdemont has been arrested on his arrival in Sardinia where he was going as an MEP."
 Boye also said that the arrest warrant was dated October 14, 2019.

 Puigdemont along with three Catalan ministers fled Spain in 2017 following an independence referendum.
-The Spanish government declared the vote illegal.
-He is wanted in Spain on charges of sedition.
+Thats after the Spanish government declared the vote illegal and charged him with sedition.

 He was reportedly in Sardinia to promote Catalan folklore.